-Since then it has been my mission to complete the list of 366 by going hiking on all the “missing” days.
+Since then it became my mission to complete the list of 366 by going hiking on all the “missing” days.
 Thus, the Hike366 Project was born.

 Over the next few years I strove to find new hikes to add to the list.
 As much as I love hiking, I was sure I’d finish the project in the next year.
 Little did I know what challenges I would face and what things I’d learn while working on the project.

 I completed the list of hikes on May 10, 2018.
 It took a few more years to write and publish a book about this project and about my experience as a hiker.
 As a reader, you’ll come on a journey with me as I began discovering the joys of hiking and how this pastime evolved over the years.
 Along the way, I’ll share tips and skills to practice on your next hike.
 The book is available on my site, at bookstores across Central Oregon and on Amazon.
 The accompanying Instagram page shares photos, one a day, from the hikes completed in the project.